vincentsiddons/vincentsiddons.github.io/index.md

       <div class="project-title">Classifying Visual Metaphors</div>
       <img src="no_one_grows.jpg" alt="Visual metaphor project">
       <div class="project-caption">
-        We built a classifier to detect visual metaphors in images using a custom dataset of 844   metaphorical and literal ads, leveraging CLIP and perplexity-based embeddings derived from image captions.
+        I built a classifier to detect visual metaphors in images using a custom dataset of 844   metaphorical and literal ads, leveraging CLIP and perplexity-based embeddings derived from image captions.
 Using scikit-learn, we trained logistic regression and SVM models.
 The best F1 score (0.682) came from logistic regression on CLIP embeddings; SVM with perplexity features improved by 1.5 points, highlighting their value for metaphor detection.
       </div>
     </div>